 A broad range of evidence in support of the claims against these criteria must be provided.
 The views of students, collaborators and/or colleagues should be woven into this statement as appropriate, as they will be a key element in the assessment of applications.

-- List of publications relating to the Scholarship of Learning and Teaching
+- A list of publications relating to the scholarship of learning and teaching

-Applicants must include additional materials supporting claims against the selection criteria.
+It is strongly recommended that applicants include additional materials supporting their claims against the assessment criteria.
 The relevance of the materials must be made clear in the written statement.
-Applicants can choose to submit two of the following support materials:
+Applicants may choose to submit one or two of the following support materials:

-- A three minute video (which could include footage of the nominee talking about their teaching, their teaching philosophy or interviews with students;
+- A link to a three-minute video (which could include footage of the nominee talking about their teaching, their teaching philosophy, or interviews with students and/or colleagues)